 If you think you’re being followed, go to the nearest police station or occupied place.

 - Call for help

-If nobody else is around, try to call for help on your mobile or public telephone.
+If nobody else is around, try to call for help on your mobile phone.

 - Ignore verbal harassment